Gerald R. Ford International Airport: History

 On January 27, 1977, the Board of Commissioners renamed Kent County Airport as Kent County International Airport with the opening of a U.S. Customs Service Office in the main terminal building.

 In 1997, the board added the 8500 ft runway 17/35 to allow continued operations during a $32 million reconstruction of runway 8R/26L, completed in 2001.
 It completed a passenger terminal renovation in 2000 at a cost of approximately $50 million.

 In 2004, the airport served more than 2 million passengers for the first time in a year.
-In 2010, the airport broke the 2004 record with almost 2.2 million passengers, as increase of over 23% from 2009.
+In 2010, it broke the 2004 record with almost 2.2 million passengers, as increase of over 23% from 2009.

-On January 2, 2007, a U.S. Air Force jet carried the remains of former president Gerald Ford to his namesake airport as part of funeral services culminating in burial at his presidential museum in Grand Rapids the next day.
+On January 2, 2007, a U.S. Air Force Boeing VC-25 jet carried the remains of former president Gerald Ford to his namesake airport as part of funeral services culminating in burial at his presidential museum in Grand Rapids the next day.

 From April 2010 through October 2011, the airport was a focus city for Allegiant Air.

 Air Canada operated the airport's only international flights to Toronto Pearson International Airport from July 2008 until September 2013.
 It was the airline's second attempt at service between the two markets.

-Delta Air Lines operates Boeing 757-200s seasonally between Grand Rapids and Detroit during the summer, making it the largest aircraft to serve GRR.
+Delta Air Lines operates Boeing 757-200s seasonally between Grand Rapids and Atlanta during the winter, making it the largest aircraft to serve GRR.

 Allegiant Air announced in mid-January 2019 that they would be making the airport one of Allegiant's 16 focus cities once again.
 After dropping GRR as a focus city in 2011, Allegiant is upgrading GRR again to a focus city adding Nashville, Tennessee, and Savannah-Hilton Head, Georgia, as new routes.
+Allegiant would later add other new destinations such as Los Angeles, Boston, and Newark.